vidardb/pgrocks-fdw/README.md

 - The first attribute in the table definition must be the primary key.

-- Composite primary key is not supported for now.
+- Composite primary key can be achieved via creating a new data type `CREATE TYPE ...
+AS`.

+- Do not support secondary index.

 - ACID relies on the storage engine.